szlAdrian/Cluster2Former/README.md

 </div>
 <br/>

+## Abstract

+A novel approach for video instance segmentation is presented using semisupervised learning.
+Our Cluster2Former model leverages scribble-based annotations for training, significantly reducing the need for comprehensive pixel-level masks.
+We augment a video instance segmenter, for example, the Mask2Former architecture, with similarity-based constraint loss to handle partial annotations efficiently.
+We demonstrate that despite using lightweight annotations (using only 0.5% of the annotated pixels), Cluster2Former achieves competitive performance on standard benchmarks.
+The approach offers a cost-effective and computationally efficient solution for video instance segmentation, especially in scenarios with limited annotation resources.

+Keywords: transformers; video processing; instance segmentation; semisupervised learning

 ### Features
 * A single architecture for panoptic, instance and semantic segmentation.
 * Based on [Mask2Former](https://github.com/facebookresearch/Mask2Former), no change in the architecture of the model